mikependon/RepoDB.NET/pages/classes/baserepository.md

 #### Adding a Trace

-This feature allows you as a developer to trace and audit the execution of any operation in the repository.
+This property allows you as a developer to trace and audit the execution of any operation in the repository.
 To enable the trace, you have to pass the instance of [ITrace](/interface/itrace)-based class in the constructor.

 ```csharp
 public class MyCustomTrace : ITrace